-- To change the language, perform the following.
+To change the language, perform the following.

-1. Press and hold the ♥ ✓ button for more

-- 2. The system announces: "Press the PHONE/SEND () button for the hands-free phone system to enter the speaker adaptation mode or press the PHONE/END () button to select a different language."

-- 3. Press the source button.
+- 1. Press and hold the we button for more than 5 seconds. - The system announces: "Press the PHONE/SEND ([√]2 ([∞]) button for the hands-free phone system to enter the voice adaptation mode or press the PHONE/END ([●]) button to select a different language." - 3.
+Press the 🖚 button.

-For information on speaker adaptation, see "Speaker adaptation (SA) mode" in this section.
+For information on voice adaptation, see "Voice adaptation (VA) mode" in this section.

 4. The system announces the current language and gives you the option to change the language to Spanish (in Spanish) or French (in French).
-To select the current language, press the PHONE/SEND (♥) button.
-To select a different language, tilt the tuning switch (or) up or down.
+To select the current language, press the PHONE/SEND (()) button.
+To select a different language, tilt the tuning switch (\bowtie or \bowtie) left or right.

-You must press the 🗞 🌓 button within 5 seconds to change the language.
+You must press the $\sqrt[6]{6}$ button within 5 seconds to change the language.